newlatveria/BulkEmailCreator/README.md

 ## ✨ What Makes This Special?

 **Bulk Email Creator** is a powerful, client-side web application that generates personalized email drafts from CSV files.
 Perfect for sending newsletters, invoices, event invitations, or any mass communication where each recipient needs a personalized touch.
+Stop wrestling with mail merge limits and complicated software!
+Bulk Email Creator is a lightning-fast, privacy-first tool built as a single HTML file (bulkemailer.html) that allows you to instantly generate hundreds of personalized Outlook draft emails from any standard CSV file.

 ### 🎯 Key Features